Project

 Assuming b=5e-4 and ct=1e-5 (current default values), we have

-Updated by Antonio Franchi about 2 years ago
+Updated by Antonio Franchi over 2 years ago

-Updated by Anthony Mallet about 2 years ago
+Updated by Anthony Mallet over 2 years ago

 I pushed a number of commits in libmrsim, mrsim-gazebo